TodePond/Arroost/source/nogan/README.md

 A Nogan is just a big object of items, each keyed with a unique id.

-There are three types of item:
+There are two types of item:

 -  Nod
 -  Wire